TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Accomplishments
 ===============

+* Successfully configured the ADMB linux server for GPU development support.
+Kasper tested and ran numerical functions using R and GPU which showed speed improvements compared to non-gpu runs.
 * An exellent instructional video was developed by Mollie, Hans, and Arni.
-The video will be added to youtube.
-A link will be made public once it is uploaded.
 * Created [TMB Users google group](https://groups.google.com/forum/#!forum/tmb-users) so that users can answer each other's questions rather than load up the "issues" on the github repository.

 Priorities